AcademySoftwareFoundation/OpenColorIO/docs/guides/using_ocio/tool_overview.rst

 Many of the tools require you to first set the OCIO environment variable to point to the config file you want to use.

-Note that some tools depend on OpenImageIO and other libraries:
+Note that some tools depend on OpenEXR or OpenImageIO and other libraries:
- * ociolutimage: OpenImageIO
+ * ociolutimage: (OpenEXR or OpenImageIO)
- * ociodisplay: OpenImageIO, OpenGL, GLEW, GLUT
+ * ociodisplay: (OpenEXR or OpenImageIO), OpenGL, GLEW, GLUT
- * ocioconvert: OpenImageIO
+ * ocioconvert: (OpenEXR or OpenImageIO)

 ..
 TODO: link to build instructions
 ..
 TODO: check app lib dependencies